neticdk/go-common/pkg/cli/TUTORIAL.md

 }
 ```

-So using any type that implements this interface  as an `error` will make sure
+Using a type that implements this interface  as an `error` will make sure
 it is printed out in a nice format for the user.

 There are two error types included that implements this interface: